Owners, managers and tenants of commercial premises and industrial property have a huge responsibility to look after the asset.

 A Reinstatement Cost Assessment is designed to give you an accurate, up-to-date value of the property for insurance purposes.

-Should the report identify that your commercial property is either underinsured or overinsured, you will have the information you need to make the appropriate changes with your insurers.
+Should the report identify that your commercial property is either underinsured or overinsured, you will have the information you need to make the appropriate changes with your insurer.

 Asbestos Survey